 To get the true idea of the spirit of Fresh Air Sculpture.
 You should watch this short film from the 2017 show.

 Fresh Air Sculpture

-views.
-This may simply be a view that is returned to again and again, or perhaps from memory or even fleetingly glimpsed.
+The Pool House transforms into a contemporary craft gallery for the duration of Fresh Air Sculpture.
+The exhibition “From Where I’m Standing”, invites artist-makers from across disciplines to interpret views.
+This may simply be a view that is returned to again and again.
+Or perhaps from memory or even fleetingly glimpsed.
 Or maybe it is about taking a position or viewpoint.
-The references will be varied and exciting with interpretations through clay, glass, metals, wood and cloth emerging to form unique collections for visitors to purchase.
-The full line up of Pool House Gallery exhibitors can be seen here.
+The references will be varied and exciting with interpretations through clay, glass, metals, wood and cloth.
+Also emerging to form unique collections for visitors to purchase.
+You can see the full lineup of Pool House Gallery exhibitors here.